 You can have a mobile home park with a home for sale priced at $40,000.
 And then across the street (at a less desirable park), you’ll have another comparable home priced at $15,000.

 There are some variables you have to consider.

 Are you looking to sell the land with it?
 If so, that requires a whole different piece of writing on valuing land found here and really what you’re trying to sell is land.
 The mobile home is just a feature UNLESS your mobile home is on a permanent foundation.

-Another reason why mobile homes are a little difficult to value is that they don’t usually increase in value but decrease as they get older.
+Another consideration why mobile homes are a little difficult to value is that they don’t typically increase in value but decrease as they get older.
 You could have paid $80,000 of a mobile home 10 years ago but it may only be worth $40,000 now.